The Tilting Theory of Contraction Algebras: Standard Equivalences of Contraction Algebras

 In section \ref{proofofthm1}, we will establish the following theorem. \begin{theorem} With the setup of \ref{setupcom}, there is an isomorphism

 in the derived category of $\Gamma_{\!\con}$-$\Lambda$-bimodules.
 Consequently, there is a commutative diagram

-where the functor on the right hand side is an equivalence. \end{theorem} In section \ref{equivproof}, the above will be used to prove the following, which shows that $\tT_{\!i}$ is in fact a two-sided tilting complex, inducing an equivalence between contraction algebras. \begin{corollary} With the set up of \ref{setupcom}, the functor $ -\otimes^{\bf L}_{\Gamma_{\!\con}} \tT_{\!i} \colon \Db(\Gamma_{\!\con}) \to \Db(\Lambda_{\con})$ is an equivalence. \end{corollary}
+where the functor on the right hand side is an equivalence. \end{theorem} In section \ref{equivproof}, the diagram \eqref{commutingsquare} will be used to prove the following, which shows that $\tT_{\!i}$ is in fact a two-sided tilting complex, inducing an equivalence between contraction algebras. \begin{corollary} With the setup of \ref{setupcom}, the functor $ -\otimes^{\bf L}_{\Gamma_{\!\con}} \tT_{\!i} \colon \Db(\Gamma_{\!\con}) \to \Db(\Lambda_{\con})$ is an equivalence. \end{corollary} In summary, each mutation of maximal rigid objects induces a standard derived equivalence between the corresponding contraction algebras which, moreover, can be thought of as a contraction algebra analogue of the flop functor.